top of page

 The greatest of all the sacraments, the Holy Eucharist is the living presence of Christ in our Holy Church.
 The celebration of the Holy Eucharist at Holy Mass is truly the source and summit of our Christian life.
 It is the source of our Christian life because from the Holy Eucharist all graces that aid the Christian life flow.
 It is the summit because all the graces that are given through the Holy Eucharist lead those who received the graces back to the Holy Eucharist.
 When we truly understand that the Eucharist is Christ himself and not a mere symbol, it all makes sense: the beginning and end of our lives as Christians is Christ and Christ alone.

 Catholics wishing to make their First Communion should be prepared in understanding what takes place at the consecration of the Eucharist.
 School-aged children will receive instruction through our Elementary School or Parish School of Religion classes during the Second Grade school year.
-For others wishing to receive instruction about First Communion, contact Mrs. Katie Maxwell at (636) 332 - 9269 ext 283
+For others wishing to receive instruction about First Communion, contact Fr.
+Henry Purcell

 Mass Times